upstarter/automata/CONTRIBUTING.md

 There are 4 Layers in the supervision tree below the Application supervisor.

-The terminal abstract system control supervisor is the `AutomatonNodeSupervisor` which supervises the user-defined behavior tree root nodes which become its children when started — they are the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.
+The terminal abstract system control supervisor is the `AutomatonAgentSupervisor` which supervises the user-defined behavior tree root nodes which become its children when started — they are the "brains and braun", which are the `CompositeServer` and the `CompositeSupervisor`.